Fire and rescue services

 Follow the advice of Spain's Ministry of Health

-The standard of medical facilities is high.
+The standard of medical facilities in Spain is similar to those in Australia.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.